Answer to Quiz #79 - October 1, 2006

 Many thanks to Polly Kimmit for submitting this week's quiz photo.

-What war did these soldiers fight in?
-What specific branch of the service did they serve in? (eg infantry, cavalry, artillery, etc.) How can you tell?
+specific branch of the service did they serve in?

-Answers: Spanish American War Infantry.
 The crossed-rifle insignia of the infantry was used after 1878.
-The style of cap was adopted in 1895.

 Typically, the hat insignia features two crossed rifles.
 Usually above the rifles is the a